The Crash Reel

 Is it any good?

-Even if you think you have zero interest in snowboarding and other extreme sports, this riveting documentary from two-time Academy Award nominated filmmaker Lucy Walker (Waste Land, The Tsunami and the Cherry Blossom) will quickly change your mind.
-Not just because of the arresting visuals of young athletes who seemingly defy gravity, flying more than 40 feet above the snow, but also because of the Pearce family's candidly emotional journey, which serves as a cautionary -- but ultimately hopeful -- tale of love and ambition.
+Even if you think you have zero interest in snowboarding and other extreme sports, this riveting documentary will quickly change your mind.
+The movie was created by two-time Academy Award nominated filmmaker Lucy Walker (Waste Land, The Tsunami and the Cherry Blossom).
+It's memorable not just because of the arresting visuals of young athletes who seemingly defy gravity, flying more than 40 feet above the snow, but also because of the Pearce family's candidly emotional journey, which serves as a cautionary -- but ultimately hopeful -- tale of love and ambition.

 The story is so well told, in fact, that some parents might get choked up watching Kevin and his family fight for his life.
 But The Crash Reel's balanced blend of action and thoughtful questioning could also get kids thinking about whether extremism in extreme sports -- or any pursuit -- is a positive trend.